-Devising a comprehensive security strategy on Amazon EC2 requires you to plan for security at different levels.
+Devising a comprehensive security strategy on Amazon Elastic Compute Cloud (EC2) requires you to plan for security at different levels.

-Access to your web services and applications is managed through the same security mechanisms that you use with ArcGIS Enterprise outside Amazon EC2.
+Access to your web services and applications is managed through the same security mechanisms that you use with ArcGIS Enterprise outside Amazon Elastic Compute Cloud.
 This is described in the ArcGIS Server and Portal for ArcGIS help.

 In addition, there are security considerations specific to deploying in the cloud.
 The following sections describe some of the security considerations and approaches specific to deploying on Amazon Web Services (AWS).

 You use AWS tools such as the AWS Management Console or AWS command line interface to perform advanced administration of your ArcGIS deployment on AWS.
 These administration tasks include but are not limited to configuring Amazon Elastic Load Balancers (ELBs) and Elastic IPs, creating Amazon Simple Storage Service (S3) buckets, and viewing your account activity and billing information.